rebekkanordheim/RainyDaysCode/README.md

 ## Contributing

-Here you can detail any information you want to provide regarding contributing to the project.
-For big projects you will usually have a separate `CONTRIBUTING.md` and link to it, but for smaller projects you can simply include instructions here.
-These instructions can simply detail the process you want a person to take, such as to make sure to open a pull request so code can be reviewed.
+Make sure to open a pull request so code can be reviewed.

 ## Contact